THE VFA PIONEER HISTORIES PROJECT

 Cheryl Scott Williams

 “I feel so honored to be asked to tell my story.
-It also reminds me of how lucky I’ve been to be able to grow, and to continue to grow, which is why I like still being involved in AEUW, in Miriam’s Kitchen, because curing homelessness is like one of those issues that you wonder, when will we ever figure it out?
+It also reminds me of how lucky I’ve been to be able to grow, and to continue to grow, which is why I like still being involved in AAUW and in Miriam’s Kitchen, because curing homelessness is like one of those issues that you wonder, when will we ever figure it out?
 I feel a lot of that has come from the experience that I’ve gotten with the support of women.”

 Interviewed by Judy Waxman, Oral Historian, February 2025

 CSW: I’m Cheryl Scott Williams.
-I was born February 18, 1949, in Columbia, Pennsylvania.
-While my parents were living with my paternal grandparents, my father was getting ready to take the bar exam, and that’s how I ended up being born in Pennsylvania, in Lancaster County.
+I was born February 18, 1949, in Columbia, Pennsylvania, while my parents were living with my paternal grandparents.
+My father was getting ready to take the bar exam, and that’s how I ended up being born in Pennsylvania, in Lancaster County.

 JW: I see.
 Well, tell us a little bit about your childhood and what you think maybe led you to become who you ultimately became.

 My biggest luck in life was my mom and dad.
 My parents met in Washington, DC, during World War II.
 I tell people I’m from a mixed marriage.
-My mother’s from a small rural town in South Carolina, and my father’s from a small town in Southern Pennsylvania.
+My mother’s from a small rural town in South Carolina, and my father’s from a small town in southern Pennsylvania.
 They really are two different cultures.
 We’re all White people, but two different cultures.

-They were such lovely people.
-My father would say, “Well, number one, we can’t afford a maid, because if we had a maid, we would pay them fairly, and they would sit down and eat with us.”
-He was small town, Pennsylvania.
-There weren’t any Black people there either, but we talked from the very beginning.
+The maids were such lovely people.
+My father would say, “Well, number one, we can’t afford a maid, because if we had a maid, we would pay her fairly, and she would sit down and eat with us.”
+He was from a small town inPennsylvania.
+There weren’t any Black people there , but we talked about racism from the very beginning.

-Then I taught school for three years in Montgomery County.
+After graduation I taught school for three years in Montgomery County.
 I was a secondary English teacher.
 One of the things, since we talk a little bit about different eras and how much things have changed, there are many things that are changing now that are horrific, but for women’s situation, up until right now, things have been moving forward.

 When I went to college, all my friends, 98% of the kids that graduated from Walter Johnson High School went to college.
 So you went to college because that’s what everybody did.
 And I didn’t have any career plans.
-I started out in the School of Nursing, and after getting the only D in my whole life, a four-credit D in second semester chemistry…
+I started out in the School of Nursing, and after getting the only D in my whole life, a four-credit D in second semester chemistry, I became an English major

 After I had this disastrous D, which my father was not happy about, and neither was I, it affected my GPA for the rest of my career.
 Anyway, I said I was going to be an English major because that was my favorite subject.
 He said he wouldn’t pay for my education unless I was in the education program, too.

 At the time, it was a double major.
-I still I got separate letters asking me to put them in the will from both the College of Education and the College of Arts and Humanities in Maryland, so it’s still kind of like that.
+I still get separate letters asking me to put them in the will from both the College of Education and the College of Arts and Humanities in Maryland, so it’s still kind of like that.
 That was it.
 In your mind, you were either a teacher or a nurse.

 JW: I was a teacher.